moevbiz/linkfish/README.md

 ## How to manage

-On install, Linkfish will check if there is already a folder named 'Linkfish' somewhere in your bookmark tree.
-If not, it will automatically create it.
-The 'Linkfish' folder is your base for organisation of Link Sets.
-Inside this main folder, create a folder for each Link Set you want to display on the *new tab*-page and name it accordingly.
+Linkfish will create a homonymous folder in your bookmark tree, which will be used for storing Link Sets.
+Create a folder for each Link Set you want to display on the *new tab*-page.
 To add a bookmark to a Link Set, simply add it into to the corresponding folder.

 If you create a folder inside a Link Set folder, it will be displayed as a separate Link Set on the Linkfish page.